-Blackburn Rolls Out 300-Page AI Plan to Create One Federal Rulebook
+Blackburn Rolls Out 300-Page AI Plan to Create 1 Federal Rulebook

 The Senate’s draft proposal for national artificial intelligence (AI) legislation unveiled Wednesday would preempt state laws by focusing on regulations that protect the “4 Cs” – children, creators, conservatives, and communities.

-Led by Sen. Marsha Blackburn, R-Tenn., the measure dubbed the TRUMP AMERICA AI Act is nearly 300-pages in length.
+Led by Sen. Marsha Blackburn, R-Tenn., the measure dubbed the TRUMP AMERICA AI Act is nearly 300 pages in length.

 The proposal follows President Donald Trump’s December executive order, which preempted state AI legislation and called for a singular AI framework to prevent a patchwork of regulations, which he said could hinder innovation.